 Start by installing and activating the plugin.
 Navigate to Plugins > Add New and search for Polylang.
 Click the Install button and then the Activate one.

 In the first page of the onboarding page you need to select the languages you want to translate your site in.
-To do that select a language from the dropdown (1) and click the Add new language button (2) to add it.
-Repeat for as many languages you want and once done click Continue (3) to go to the next page.
+To do that, select a language from the dropdown (1) and click the Add new language button (2) to add it.
+Repeat for as many languages as you want and once done click Continue (3) to go to the next page.

-In the next page you can configure if the plugin will handle media translations, if you want to be able to translate captions, alternative text, descriptions and image titles you should leave this on and continue.
+In the next page you can configure if the plugin will handle media translations.
+If you want to be able to translate captions, alternative text, descriptions and image titles, you should leave this on and continue.

 In this step we will set the language for any existing content, so if you have any content, pick the language it’s written in from the drop down and continue.

-This step will create a copy of your static home page for each available language, of course you will need to translate its content later.
+This step will create a copy of your static home page for each available language.
+Of course you will need to translate its content later.

-This final step of the onboarding process provides very useful links to the plugin’s documentation, it’s recommended that you take a look at them since they will be very helpful if you get stuck anywhere while translating your site.
+This final step of the onboarding process provides very useful links to the plugin’s documentation.
+It’s recommended that you take a look at them since they will be very helpful if you get stuck anywhere while translating your site.